thouartthat/iamthatiam/content/iamthatiam.org/read/What is True.md

 This also allows the input of intuition.
 Let's say I have a feeling, or intuitive knowing that wearing blue today will result in more calm.
 I can make that assumption, and then use my mind to examine my memories and mental impressions and see if blue being calming seems true.
 I can even live my life selecting more blue colors to wear, to decorate and experience, even if I don't know if blue really is calming.

-## 5. Secondhand experience from trust peers
+## 5. Secondhand experience from trusted peers
 I value hearing the experiences from peers I trust, and believe will say what is true.
 They may tell me something false because, they are lying, or they do not know, or because the experience only applies to them, and not to me.
 There may be other reasons.

 I only give so much weight to second hand experiences, especially given that reality may be very fluid.